-At the same time, the board recognizes the importance of providing additional, independent oversight of the board.
-Accordingly, in February 2016, the independent directors of the board appointed William Johnson as lead independent director to serve for a period of at least one year.
+The board also recognizes the importance of independent oversight of the board.
+Accordingly, in February 2016, the independent directors of the board appointed William Johnson as lead independent director.

 Our lead independent director's leadership authority and responsibilities include:

-- · Presiding at meetings of the board at which the Chairman is not present, including executive sessions of the non-management and independent directors; - · Approving information sent to the board; - · Approving the agenda and schedule for board meetings to provide that there is sufficient time for discussion of all agenda items; - · Serving as liaison between the Chairman and the non-management and independent directors; - · Being available for consultation and communication with major shareowners upon request; and - · Having the authority to call executive sessions of the non-management and independent directors.
+- · Presiding at meetings of the board at which the Chairman is not present, including executive sessions of the non-management and independent directors; - Approving information sent to the board; - Approving the agenda and schedule for board meetings to provide sufficient time for discussion of all agenda items; - Serving as liaison between the Chairman and the non-management and independent directors; - · Being available for consultation and communication with major shareowners upon request; and - Having the authority to call executive sessions of the non-management and independent directors.

-As described above under "Director Independence," 10 of our 11 director nominees are independent.
-In addition, all of the directors on each of the Audit Committee, the Compensation Committee, the Risk Committee and the Nominating and Corporate Governance Committee are independent.
+Furthermore, all of the directors on each of the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee are independent.
 Each of these committees is led by a chairperson who sets the agenda for the committee and reports to the full board on the committee's work.
-Our non-management directors meet in executive session without management present as frequently as they deem appropriate, typically at the time of each regular board meeting.
+Additionally, non-management directors meet in executive session without management present as frequently as they deem appropriate, as discussed below.
 We believe that this structure provides the best form of leadership for the Company and its shareowners at this time.